-– Transfer Learning for NLP Tasks
+Transfer Learning for NLP Tasks

+Introduction

 Transfer learning has greatly impacted natural language processing (NLP) by allowing models trained on large datasets to adapt efficiently to specific tasks.
 This chapter explores the potential of transfer learning within the Hugging Face Diffusion library, highlighting its efficiency, performance, and versatility.
 By the end of this chapter, you will understand how to use pre-trained models, fine-tune them for sentiment analysis and text classification, and implement these techniques for real-world NLP challenges.

-Topics Covered
+Structure

+This chapter covers the following topics:

 Introduction to Transfer Learning for NLP